 Overflow incontinence accounts for approximately 10-15% of all incontinence cases.
-As it can often be the most life-changing type of incontinence you can suffer from, it can be useful to be pro-active and learn about the condition in depth.
+It can often be the most life-changing type of incontinence to suffer from.

 It is important to know the difference between various types of incontinence so you can begin looking for the ideal treatment method for you.